pawantlor/eks-terraform/README.md

 Most of programs are written in shell.
 1. For writing the hostname , Created hostname.sh
 2. Same hostname.sh is dockerized, Created Dockerfile for same.
+To create image execute : 'docker build . -t "docker-repo/hostname:v1"'
 3. hostname-pod.yaml is created for deploying pod.
 Ita simple yaml without resource limits/readness/livenes-probe.
 Can be added any point of time.
 Example command an also be used to generate yamls : "kubectl run --generator=run-pod/v1 hostname-app --image=docker-repo/hostname:v1 --dry-run=true -o yaml > pod.yaml"
 4. Note: Dint added code for ansible as i dint work on it.
 But Always eager to learn new technologies.